waigania13/carmen/README.md

 - `lon` - longitude of the feature.
 If omitted, `lon` is calculated from the UTFGrid.
 - `lat` - latitude of the feature.
 If omitted, `lat` is calculated from the UTFGrid.
 - `type` - type of feature.
 If omitted, the index key is used.
+- `score` - numeric score.
+If present, used by the default `sortBy` function to sort results.

 Note that the UTFGrid-based centroid calculation for polygon features is currently very rough.
 Providing a more accurate lon/lat pair for these features is more performant and recommended.